The Office of the Vice President of Student Affairs / Dean of Students

 At Illinois Wesleyan University we are doing "something uncommon" in the commons.
 We know that each student has his or her own needs, wants, taste, appetite, and schedule.
 We recognize the value of choice - in meal plan, menu, quantity, and nutritional content.
 Our objective is to promote good variety and service and a quality dining experience one customer at a time.
 That's why we've designed a variety of plans to meet a variety of needs - your needs and needs for each other Illinois Wesleyan student.

 Enrollment in a meal plan is mandatory for all students residing in University residence halls.
 All other students may elect to enroll in one of the plans.
-Any new student residing in a University residence hall who does not select a meal plan will be placed automatically Block 220 meal plan per semester ($50 in Munch Money).
-The default plan for continuing students is Block plan 175 ($125 per semester Munch Money and 40 Meals May Term $30 May Term Munch Money).
+Any new student residing in a University residence hall who does not select a meal plan will be placed automatically Block 220 meal plan per semester.
+The default plan for continuing students is Block plan 175 and 40 Meals May Term.

 Each meal plan offers a variety of meal options satisfying varied dietary requirements, personal tastes and individual schedules.
 So you can be certain that you will always have food available to you; and each plan provides unlimited seconds for all meals taken in the Commons.